 The Power of Writing Things Down

-When you write in a personal journal, you generally reinforce your thought patterns.
+When you record your thoughts in a writing journal, you generally reinforce your thought patterns.
 It’s well known that writing things down helps you retain and recall that information better.
 If you write about negative thoughts and experiences, it makes it easier for you to recall those things the next time you fall into a spiral.
 Unless you actively review your writing journal, looking for patterns and triggers, you might not recognize your unhealthy thought patterns.
 And without the tools needed to redirect your thoughts, simply recognizing patterns and triggers isn’t much help anyway.

 The ABC Model of Cognition